What are sexually transmitted infections?

 - Can be transmitted through vaginal, anal and oral sex, as well as skin-to-skin contact.

-- First episode is usually the worst.
+- The first episode is usually the most severe.
+Future episodes are usually milder and may be triggered by stress or illness.
 Some people never have another episode.

 Mycoplasma Genitalium